 Sophie’s background as a graduate in History of Art lends her a unique perspective on understanding culture through the analysis of possessions, icons and artefacts.
 She has a fascination with people, their individual behaviour, and how they interact socially, providing rich insights for clients including Weight Watchers, Unilever and Imperial Leather.
 Sophie is happiest when she is in field, engaging with and understanding people in their real lives.

-Sophie Bradford – London
+Sophie Bradford – New York

 Momo joined BAMM in 2017 as a Senior Researcher and is the resident Digital and Mobile Ethnography expert.
 Before joining BAMM, Momo worked exclusively for the last 3 years in innovation and mobile research at Kiosk.
 She has a passion for finding new ways to intuitively utilise technology in projects and brings a culturally fresh perspective to insight.
 She has a legal academic background with barrister training and a Masters in Legal Theory and History.
 In her spare time Momo works as a performance artist and photographer.